hands-on-cloud/hands-on.cloud/hugo/content/How to use CloudFormation to launch EC2 instance and automate its provisioning/index.md

 ## Solution description

+Basic VPC infrastructure setup with 4 subnets:

+* 2 public subnets
+* 2 private subnets

-Here we'll setup a basic VPC infrastructure, with 4 subnets (2 public, 2 private) and launch Amazon Linux EC2 instance in one of the public subnets.
-Also we'll use CloudFormation Metadata ([AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html)) to provide automation instructions for `cfn-init` scripts.
+Amazon Linux EC2 instance is to be launched in one of the public subnets.

+CloudFormation Metadata ([AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html)) is to provide automation instructions for `cfn-init` scripts.

-For our JumpHost also create create and attach instance profile with full Administrative permissions for yuor AWS the account.
-Plase, feel free to restrict permissions for your use-case.
+`JumpHost` is to have instance profile with full Administrative permissions for your AWS the account.
+Feel free to restrict permissions for your use-case.

-This is a basic infrastructure building block, which may be used as a base for any automation, so prity much any CloudFormation template starts from it.
+This is a basic infrastructure building block.
+It may be used as a base for any automation, so prity much any CloudFormation template starts from it.

 ## Solution implementation